 The slip-renewable side allows rapid changeover.
 The bushing is rotated clockwise to lock it in place and rotated counterclockwise for removal, Figure 10-18.
 A cutout at the end of the recess makes the bushing easy to remove and replace.
 This design ensures the rotation of the drill will not allow the bushing to back out of the hole.
 Although slip/fixed renewable bushings are normally installed in a liner bushing, they can also be installed directly in the jig plate.
 Figure 10-19 shows the recommended hole sizes for installing slip/fixed renewable bushings without a liner bushing.

-approximately one and one half times the diameter of the cutting tool.
+The most effective amount of contact area between the bushing ID and the cutting tool is approximately one and one half times the diameter of the cutting tool.
 Added bearing surface, as it is called, can create more resistance to the drill, and also cause issues with chips building up inside the bushing causing premature wear, and even causing the drill to break.
 For these reasons, standard drill bushings with a length over this approximate one and half size will be counterbored at the top.
 This counterbored portion still provides adequate drill support, while alleviating possible issues of chip build up and drill breakage.
 The counterbore data chart, Figure 10-20, indicates which bushing lengths are counterbored, and which are not.
 These longer bushings may be ordered as “no counterbore” bushings, at an extra charge.

-Liner.
 Liner bushings, type L, Figure 10-21, resemble press-fit bushings, but are larger.
 Liner bushings are used with the renewable-style bushings to provide a hardened, wear-resistant hole in an otherwise-soft jig plate.
 The close sliding fit between the renewable bushing and the liner bushing permits the bushing to be changed repeatedly over long production runs with no loss of positional accuracy.
 The headless design of liner bushings allows them to be mounted close together and flush with the top of the jig plate.
 As with the press-fittype bushing, however, these bushings offer less resistance to heavy axial loads.

-Head Liner.
 Head-liner bushings, type HL, Figure 10-22, are similar to the liner bushing in design and application, but they are made with a head.
 Head-liner bushings, like head-press-fit bushings, are designed for applications where heavy axial loads might push a press-fit bushing through the mounting hole.
 These bushings can be mounted with the head exposed or counterbored, as shown.
 When the jig plate is counterbored for mounting, only the body diameter of the bushing provides the location and only this diameter needs to be reamed.
 The counter-bored area provides clearance for the head and should not be a precision fit.
 Figure 10-23 shows standard head diameters.
 Note: the length of a head-liner bushing is measured from the top to bottom of the bushing and includes the height of the head.

 Renewable bushings are typically held in the jig plate with either a lockscrew or a clamp.
 The lockscrew or clamp both radially locates the bushing in the liner and holds the bushing in place.
 The lockscrew, Figure 10-24(a), is the most common form of locking device.
 These screws generally mount the bushings on either their slip-renewable or fixed-renewable sides.
 The screws are made with a shoulder under the head as shown.
 For mounting bushings on their slip-renewable side, the shoulder provides the necessary clearance needed to rotate the bushing for installation and removal.
 When mounted on the fixed-renewable side, the underside of the head securely holds the bushing in place.

 The lockscrew locating jig, Figure 10-24(b), locates these lockscrews with respect to the renewable bushing.
 As demonstrated in Figure 10-24(c), the lockscrew locating jig is positioned against the bushing and struck with a hammer to mark the location of the lockscrew.